sanskrit/raw_etexts/mixed/ebhAratI-sampat/saMskRtabhAShAgranthAH/saMskRtabhAShAgranthasambaddhapustakAni/sanAtanadharmaH.md

-It is classed by Shrî[Kṛiṣhṇa,](# "Bhagavad Gītā. xvi.
-21")with lust and greed as forming part of the triple gate of hell and as one of the âsuric [characteristics.](# "Ibid.
-4")The mind confused by anger is easily hurried into other sins, and it is one of the chief roots of crime. *Impatience* is one of its smaller manifestations, and the student who is intent on improving his character should be on his watch against even this comparatively minor form of his great enemy.
+It is classed by ShrîKṛiṣhṇa,[^201]with lust and greed as forming part of the triple gate of hell and as one of the âsuric characteristics.[^202]The mind confused by anger is easily hurried into other sins, and it is one of the chief roots of crime. *Impatience* is one of its smaller manifestations, and the student who is intent on improving his character should be on his watch against even this comparatively minor form of his great enemy.
 The steady effort to be patient with, kind to, all, will gradually eradicate from his character the fault of Anger.

+[^201]: "Bhagavad Gītā. xvi.
+21"

+[^202]: "Ibid.
+4"

  *Harsh Fault-finding, Backbiting, Slander and Abuse* are the opposites of Magnanimity.
 They proceed from the same source as Irreverence, etc. The way to correct these faults is always to examine whether the defect for which we wish to condemn another is not present in ourselves.
 As Vidura says to Dhritarâshtra:—